pingidentity/terraform-provider-davinci/docs/resources/application_flow_policy.md

 <a id="nestedblock--policy_flow"></a>
 ### Nested Schema for `policy_flow`

-Optional:
+Required:

 - `flow_id` (String) Identifier of the flow that this policy will use.
-- `success_nodes` (List of String) A list of node ids used by analytics for tracking user interaction.
 - `version_id` (Number) Version of the flow that this policy will use.
 Use `-1` for the latest version.

+Optional:

+- `allowed_ip_list` (Set of String) A list of IP CIDR entries that are allowed use of the application policy flow.
+- `success_nodes` (Set of String) A list of node ids used by analytics for tracking user interaction.
 - `weight` (Number) If multiple flows are specified, the weight determines the probability of the flow being used.
 The weights across all policy flows must add up to `100`.

 ## Import